 How We Help

-Morris-Baker Funeral Home is committed to our Tradition of Caring by serving and supporting the community in every way we possibly can.
-We are not just here for you when a loved one dies, but we also care about you in the days, months, and even years that follow.
-Whether you need support, advice, or just someone to talk to, we’re here for you 24 hours a day, seven days a week.
+Morris-Baker Funeral Home & Cremation Services is committed to our Tradition of Caring by supporting the community in every way we possibly can.
+We are not just here for you when a loved one dies, but we also care about you in the days, months and even years to follow.
 We offer many support options for you below.
 If you would prefer to speak to someone directly, please contact us.

 Help With Grief

 Morris-Baker has a dedicated aftercare representative who will connect you to resources in our community.
 For more information on this, please feel free to contact us.

 We sponsor gatherings facilitated by Michael Lester on the 1st and 3rd Tuesday of every month at the Memorial Park Community Center.
 These gatherings are free and open to the public.
 This year, we will be offering grief support gatherings through December.
 Click here for more information.

 Morris-Baker is also known for bringing nationally recognized grief experts to the community and opening these events to the public for free as a public service.
 Our next seminar will be held in 2019.

 Morris-Baker is proud to support the efforts of the many excellent professional caregivers and religious leaders in our community by providing access to resources they need such as nationally recognized experts who offer training and new techniques for helping professionals assist families with grief.

 Morris-Baker provides ongoing Healing Hearts outings for those who have lost a spouse.
 These gatherings are an opportunity for members of our community to find strength in each other and support others who have lost a spouse.
 Click here or call (423) 282-1521 for more information.

 Morris-Baker has partnered with Dr. Jason Troyer, a grief expert, to offer the community a series of booklets that provide support and resources to anyone grieving a loss.
 Click here to learn more.